 Retiro Park or “Parque del Buen Retiro” is one of the largest parks in Madrid.
 It became a public park in the 19th century.

 Retiro Park is large and popular, especially at the weekend.
 It’s located close to the Puerta de Alcalá and not too far from the Prado Museum, “Museo del Prado”.
-It is a magnificent park, filled with beautiful sculptures, monuments, galleries, a peaceful lake and is host to a variety of events.
+It is a magnificent park, filled with beautiful sculptures, monuments, galleries, a peaceful lake and is host to various events.

-Since becoming a public park, Retiro park has been used as a venue for international exhibitions.
-Several emblematic buildings are witnesses to these events, like the Crystal Palace “Palacio de Cristal”, a glass pavilion inspired by the Crystal Palace in London.
+Since becoming a public park, Retiro park has been used for international exhibitions.
+Several emblematic buildings witness these events, like the Crystal Palace “Palacio de Cristal”, a glass pavilion inspired by the Crystal Palace in London.

-From late May to October there’s a Sunday midday concert given by the “Banda Sinfónica de Madrid".
-These are free concerts and are at the bandstand near the Calle Alcalá entrance.
+There’s a Sunday midday concert given by the “Banda Sinfónica de Madrid” from late May to October.
+These are free concerts at the bandstand near the Calle Alcalá entrance.

-There are other interesting events throughout the year such as the annual book fair, concerts, firework displays, and other cultural events.
+There are other exciting events throughout the year, such as the annual book fair, concerts, firework displays, and other cultural events.

-If you like exercising in the open air there is an outdoor exercise area for all ages from children to retired people.
-The Retiro park is also home to puppet shows and they even have their own puppet theatre.
+If you like exercising in the open air, there is an outdoor exercise area for all ages, from children to retired people.
+Retiro Park is also home to puppet shows, and they even have a puppet theatre.

 If you want to take a tour of the park with a bit of style, why not rent a horse-drawn carriage?

 People often come and have picnics or “Botellón” (a picnic and a glass or two of wine).
-“Botellón” may be a prohibited activity, but it is typically overlooked by the authorities.
+“Botellón” may be a prohibited activity, but the authorities often overlook it.

-If you are in Madrid, the Retiro park is well worth a visit.
+If you are in Madrid, Retiro Park is well worth visiting.